maxdlewis/Divvy_Bike_Share_Analysis/README.md

 # Cyclistic Bike-Shara Analysis
-Google Data Analytics Capstone Project: Analyzing Q1 2019 and Q1 2020 public bike share data for Cyclistic.
+Google Data Analytics Capstone Project: Analyzing Q1 2019 and Q1 2020 public bike share data for Cyclistic, a fictional company used by Coursera.

 ## Business Task
 Determine how **annual members** and **casual riders** use Cyclistic bikes differently in order to support Cyclistic/s goal of converting casual riders into members.